cmejia-lexipol/Valkyrie/README.md

   - This is especially important if you change connection strings, database providers, or dependency injection setup for local testing.

 - **appsettings files**
-  - For local testing with the Functions solution, ensure that your `appsettings.json` (and optionally `appsettings.Development.json`) in `src/FieldBank.Functions` are up to date with the correct connection strings and settings for your local environment.
+  - For local testing with the Functions solution, ensure that your `appsettings.json` (and optionally `appsettings.Development.json`) in `src/Valkyrie.Functions` are up to date with the correct connection strings and settings for your local environment.
   - The Functions solution will use these files when running locally, so any changes to database, logging, or other settings should be reflected here.

 ---

 ## Why are there two solutions?
-(FieldBank.Api and FieldBank.Functions)
+(Valkyrie.Api and Valkyrie.Functions)

-### FieldBank.Api
+### Valkyrie.Api
 - **Traditional ASP.NET Core Minimal API**
 - Exposes HTTP endpoints directly, ideal for local development and quick testing.
 - Easily test the API using Swagger.
 - **Typical deployment:** Container, EC2, ECS, App Service, or Lambda with an adapter.

-### FieldBank.Functions
+### Valkyrie.Functions
 - **Serverless solution for AWS Lambda**
 - Each operation (get, create, update, delete, etc.) can be an independent Lambda (Handlers) or a unified Lambda for testing (Function.cs, TestFunctions.cs).
 - **Typical deployment:** AWS Lambda, integrated with API Gateway.